 Rosé wine glasses come in two styles: with a short bowl and tapered shape, or with a short bowl and flared lip.
 If you’re drinking a younger variety of grape, then we’d recommend seeking the latter as this will help to enhance the sweetness of the wine.
 For those who favor a more mature flavor, select a shorter stem and straighter silhouette.

 Traditionally, red, white and rosé wines are served in long-stemmed glasses, which help to preserve the temperature of the liquid—however, in recent years stemless wine glasses have come into vogue.
 They’re great if you’re a little prone to spills, but without a stem it’s harder to regulate the temperature of your chosen tipple, so be wary of using these if you want an authentic tasting experience.

 Fancy a piña colada over a pinot noir?
 There’s an art to selecting the perfect cocktail glass too; add these styles to your home bar and you’ll be prepared for every occasion.

 The Cocktail Glass

-Whether you like your drinks shaken or stirred, no party would be complete without a set of cocktail glasses.
-With a long stem to control the temperature of the alcohol, drinks in this classic martini glass are not traditionally served with ice.
-Perfect for martinis or daiquiris, the cone shape helps keep all the components of the drink contained and provides a nice large surface area to release enticing aromas.
-A set of cocktail glasses is always welcome, and can make a lovely thank-you gift for a host, in place of flowers or chocolate.
+Whether you like your drinks shaken or stirred, no party would be complete without a set of traditional cocktail glasses.
+With a long stem to control the temperature of the alcohol, these classic martini-style glasses are typically used for drinks that are made in a cocktail mixer and served without ice.
+Perfect for cosmopolitans, daiquiris or martinis, the cone shape helps to keep all the components of the drink contained and the temperature cool, as well as providing a nice large surface area to release enticing aromas.
+A wide base helps to balance out the silhouette and prevent the glass from tipping over.